FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 For most single-monitor home office setups, no — the E5 does the job at a lower price and the stability difference at typical standing heights (38–42″) is minor.
 The E7 earns its premium for dual-monitor setups, heavier equipment, or users who regularly use the desk near its maximum height.
 If you’re unsure, the E5 is the lower-risk choice: it’s a well-built desk that covers the majority of setups.

-How does FlexiSpot compare to Uplift or Jarvis?
+How does FlexiSpot compare to UPLIFT or Jarvis?

 What cable management should I use with either desk?